Lipedema

 Treatment costs can vary greatly.
 Patients with a diagnosis of lipedema require extensive treatment, usually requiring several interventions.
 Unfortunately, lipoedema treatment is only part of the catalog of services provided by statutory health insurance companies from stage 3 onwards.
 This means that lipoedema treatment is only accepted if there is a clear imbalance in the proportions of the upper and lower body.
 The upper body looks of normal weight, but the lower body is extremely voluminous.
 These patients have usually been treated conservatively for a long time and the lipedema diagnosis is unequivocal.
 For this reason, I do not offer an initial diagnosis of lipedema.
 Nevertheless, most of my patients with an undetermined diagnosis of lipedema would still like to be treated - such lipedema treatment is only possible as a self-payer or private patient.

-At the beginning of January 2019, Federal Minister of Health Jens Spahn (CDU) spoke in a highly acclaimed Interview with the FAZ stated that the health insurance companies should cover the (very high) costs for usually several rounds of liposuction if a lipoedema diagnosis has been made.
-That would be an enormous relief for the many affected in every respect.
-However, it is still completely unclear whether this will actually happen.
-In addition to political headwinds, the current situation is that it is not the Federal Ministry of Health, but a joint committee made up of doctors, hospitals and statutory health insurance companies that makes the decision as to which treatments are generally to be reimbursed by the health insurance companies.
+At the beginning of January 2019, the then Federal Minister of Health Jens Spahn (CDU) announced in a highly publicized Interview with the FAZ It has been said that if lipedema is diagnosed, health insurance companies should cover the (very high) costs of mostly several rounds of liposuction.
+This would be a huge relief for the many affected people in every respect.
+However, it is still completely unclear whether this will ever actually happen.
+In addition to political opposition, it is currently the case that it is not the Federal Ministry of Health but a joint committee of doctors, hospitals and statutory health insurance companies that makes the decision as to which treatments are generally to be reimbursed by health insurance companies.